junian/bookmarks/README.md

-# bookmarks

-This is my personal bookmark, but publicly available.

 [select - SQL join: selecting the last records in a one-to-many relationship - Stack Overflow](https://stackoverflow.com/a/2111420)

 [c# - Default button property in winform app - Stack Overflow](https://stackoverflow.com/a/4280232)